mkorszun/documentation/Guides/Java/AWS S3.md

 </dependency>
 ~~~

-Follow also [Amazon Guide](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-setup.html) how to setup an account and get [AWS access credentials](http://aws.amazon.com/security-credentials).
+Follow the [Amazon Guide](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-setup.html) to setup an account and get the [AWS access credentials](http://aws.amazon.com/security-credentials).

 ## Example usage:

-To make it working create AWS account and provide your credentials in properties file:
+First create an AWS account and provide your credentials in properties file:

 ~~~java
 accessKey=
 secretKey=
 ~~~

-Make some operations on buckets and objects:
+Now try out some operations on buckets and objects:

 ~~~java
 // S3 client connection